Negotiating New or Amending a CSA

 Valuation of Reserve Release

-We quantify the economic benefit of CSA changes across:
+We quantify the economic impact of CSA changes across CVA, FVA, and capital.

 • Total value available